CharlesSS07/jupyter-FlowBook/README.md

     ```$ pip install jupyter_contrib_nbextensions```

-2. Clone this repo into `[anaconda directory]/envs/[environment name]/lib/python[version]/site-packages/jupyter_contrib_nbextensions/nbextensions/`, replacing the parts in brackets as necessary
+2. Clone this repo into `$CONDA_PREFIX/lib/python[version]/site-packages/jupyter_contrib_nbextensions/nbextensions/`, replacing the parts in brackets as necessary

 3. Run this command to install the extension into the home jupyter directory

     ```$ jupyter contrib nbextensions install --user```

+    or use the script `./jupyter_contrib_nbextensions_install_user.sh` in this repo

 4. Start jupyter notebooks by running `$ jupyter notebook`